webhiveos/webhiveos/README.md

 </p>

 ## <img src="https://c.tenor.com/NCRHhqkXrJYAAAAi/programmers-go-internet.gif" width="25">  <b>About Our CEO</b>
-Evan Zorich is a technology entrepreneur and AI strategist leading WebHive Ltd. Based in the UAE, he specializes in AI-driven automation, browser technology, and seamless web interactions.
-With a vision to redefine how users engage with the internet, Evan focuses on building innovative solutions that enhance productivity and streamline online workflows.
+Dean Simon is a technology entrepreneur and AI strategist leading WebHive Ltd. Based in the UAE, he specializes in AI-driven automation, browser technology, and seamless web interactions.
+With a vision to redefine how users engage with the internet, Dean focuses on building innovative solutions that enhance productivity and streamline online workflows.

 <br>